paralab/Saena_Public/README.md

 --------------------------------------------------------------------------------------------------

-Some other documentation:
+Other functions:

-solver.solve_pcg_update(u, &opts, &B):
+solver.solve_pcg_update1(u, &opts, &B):

 If solver is made based on a matrix, let's call it A, and there is an updated version of A, let's call it B, and one wants to solve *Bx = rhs*, instead of *Ax = rhs*, then solve_pcg_update() can be used and B can be passed as the third argument.
+LHS will be updated with B. For complete description check "Strategy 1" of the paper.

 solver.solve_pcg_update2(u, &opts, &B):

-Similar to solve_pcg_update(), but LHS will be updated with B. So the same multigrid hierarchy will be used but with updated finest level A.
+Similar to solve_pcg_update1(), but all coarse matrices are being updated.
+The previous-made prolongation and restriction matrices are being untouched.
+For complete description check "Strategy 2" of the paper.

+solver.solve_pcg_update3(u, &opts, &B):

+Similar to solve_pcg_update2(), but only diagonal parts of all coarse matrices are being updated.
+For complete description check "Strategy 3" of the paper.